 Installing a smart EV charger unlocks many advantages, both for EV drivers and the grid operator, by making charging more predictable and allowing easier management of peak electricity loads.
 In addition, the energy system at large will benefit as smart charging allows for more optimal integration of renewable energy sources.

-To ensure EV smart chargers meet certain requirements, governments are increasingly bringing in new regulations.
-Generally speaking, these regulations are meant to optimize the charging experience in a few different ways.
+To ensure EV smart chargers meet certain requirements, the UK government is increasingly bringing in new regulations.
+Generally speaking, these regulations are meant to optimise the charging experience in a few different ways.

 As such, a smart charger needs to ensure it is intuitive and accessible, especially in terms of the software interface that connects the charging station to the user, such as a charging app.
 In some ways, there is a challenge in balancing the quantity of data and insights available to a user, without making the charging interface overly complex or difficult to understand.